magenx/Magento-2-docker-configuration/README.md

 <br />

 # :rocket: Deploy your project:
+> Disclaimer: By default, the latest versions of packages are downloaded, above those recommended by Magento 2.
 - [x] Install Docker:
 > you can use any linux host or Docker Desktop
 > https://docs.docker.com/